Faals/Faals-Compacts/README.md

 ## Contact
 If you have any problems with the Case, feel free to contact me through Discord [Ｆａａｌｓ#9205](https://discord.com/users/yourID) or on the official
 [SlimeVR Discord server](https://discord.com/invite/SlimeVR).
-If you want to help out/or make your own changes and want to publish them just shoot me a DM over Discord.
+If you want to help out/or make your own changes and want to merge them, just shoot me a DM over Discord.

 ## License (MIT)
 This project is licensed under the MIT license.